World War Two (junior)

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.

-Britannica School - Primary is part of a collection of reliable databases called EPIC.
+Britannica School is part of a collection of reliable databases called EPIC.
 They cover lots of different topics, and are put together especially for New Zealand school students.

-- Type the search words 'world war two' into the search box at the top of the page.
+- Type the search words 'world war II' into the search box at the top of the page.

 - From the results page you can choose to look at the causes, the different battles, the end of the war and its results.